Lirim Hajrullahu: Early life

 Hajrullahu attended the University of Western Ontario's School of Kinesiology, receiving his bachelor's degree in sports management in 2013 and his master's degree in management and leadership in 2015.
 He attended Niagara University – Ontario where he received his MBA in finance in 2017.

-Collegiate career
+University career

 Western Mustangs

-Hajrullahu's secondary school football coach D’Arcy McCardle mentioned him to Western Mustangs football coach Greg Marshall during the recruiting process when the two discussed kickers.
+Hajrullahu's secondary school football coach D'Arcy McCardle mentioned him to Western Mustangs football coach Greg Marshall during the recruiting process when the two discussed kickers.
 Hajrullahu received scholarship opportunities from across Canada and narrowed his choice down between Western and Queen's University, choosing the former.

 He credits his kicking talents from persistently kicking the ball, stating "In university, I'd kick from after school until after you couldn't see the light anymore, three or four hours.
 As a young punter and kicker, you have to develop power and muscle memory."

 National team

 In 2009, Hajrullahu was selected as part of the Canada national junior football team, which competed at the 2009 IFAF Junior World Championship in Canton, Ohio.
 Canada beat New Zealand on June 27 to advance to the semi-finals, and beat Japan on July 1 to reach the finals.
 Canada secured the silver medal after losing to the United States on July 5.

 In 2011, Hajrullahu was selected as part of the Canada national football team, which competed at the 2011 IFAF World Championship in Austria.
 Canada won the Group 2 round-robin stage after beating France on July 9, Austria on July 11, and Japan on July 13 to advance to the finals.
 Canada secured the silver medal after losing to the United States on July 16.